adrianlzr/okta-scim-python-flask/README.md

     * Preview domain: https://system-admin.oktapreview.com/admin/app/cpc/{application_name}/oauth/callback
     * **{application_name}** is the internal SCIM application name created above.
 This can be found in Okta Admin -> Directories -> Profile Editor -> SCIM app - Profile -> Variable name
-* Assign you (the Super Admin User) to the OIDC application you just created
+* Assign yourself (Super Admin User) to the OIDC application you just created
 * Before moving on to the final step, in order for this flow to succeed, you need to configure a default scope for your Authorization Server.
     * Custom Auhtorization Server is required!!
-    * Okta Admin UI -> Security -> API -> Authorization Servers -> Select the "default" server -> Scopes -> Add SCope
+    * Okta Admin UI -> Security -> API -> Authorization Servers -> Select the "default" server -> Scopes -> Add Scope
         -> Name: authorization_service, Display Name: SCIM Authorization Service, Check the option "Set as a default scope."
     * *A default scope is required because this process does not allow you to specify a scope to be used.
-Using Okta as the Authorization server (URL PATH /oauth2/v1/***) will not allow you to set a default scope and the request will fail.*
+Using Okta as the Authorization server (URL PATH /oauth2/v1/xxx) will not allow you to set a default scope and the request will fail.*
 * SCIM Application -> On the Provisioning tab (Integration), on the Authentication mode, select Oauth 2
 * After Oauth 2 is selected 4 new fileds will need to be configured:
     * Access token endpoint URI: https://yourOktaDomain.okta/oktapreview.com/oauth2/v1/{authorizationServerId}/token